mcimini/gsos-validator/README.md

 <ul>
 <li> Applies GSOS-Validator, as specified in <b>gsos.tr</b>, to all the language definitions .lan of the folder "languages".
 <li> for each .lan file, say, myfile.lan,
-	<br /> if GSOS: our tool displays the message <i>myfile.lan is a GSOS language.</i>
+	<br /> if it is a GSOS language: our tool displays the message "<i>myfile.lan is a GSOS language.</i>"
-	<br /> if not GSOS: our tool provides an error message.
-(See below for examples of negative tests.)
+	<br /> if it is not a GSOS language: our tool provides an error message.
 </ul>

 To clean: <br />